Learn German in a virtual classroom

 About me, your German tutor 👩🏫

-Recently I have launched my online language teaching service.
-Focusing on the best techniques and strategies to learn the German language completely online.
+Only recently I have launched my online language teaching service.
+With a special attention to the best techniques and strategies to learn the German language completely online.

 The language courses

-Let’s see a rough categorization of German language classes depending on the number of lessons per week:
+Let’s see a rough categorization of language classes depending on the number of lessons per week:

 - Soft.
 Once or twice a week, to learn the language calmly but with solid foundations.
 Obviously, it is the most requested.
 It is right for you if you have no special needs, such as tight deadlines.